 Medium-term priorities

-Continue efforts to improve the penitentiary healthcare system and prisoners' access to health care including mental health care services.
-Build capacities and empower health care staff working in -or for- closed institutions in the reporting of ill-treatment;
+Continue efforts to further improve the penitentiary healthcare system and prisoners' access to health care services including mental health care services, equivalent to civil sector.
+Continue capacity-development and empowerment of health care staff working in -or for- closed institutions in the reporting of ill-treatment;

 Further strengthen effective internal and external monitoring of the penitentiary system, police, military and other closed facilities for the early detection and prevention of abuse and ill-treatment.